 The film Present Perfect by Anusorn Soisa-ngim feels both Thai and ‘not Thai’ to me.
-Being so used to Japanese movies where silence and slow pacing are the norms, I thought I was seeing an indie Japanese film!
+Being so used to Japanese movies where silence and slow pacing are the norms, I thought I was watching a Japanese Indie film!

 About a week ago, it was announced that Soisa-ngim will take charge of the 2 Moons 2 The Series.
 Apart from the international success of his films, it is now obvious that the Thai filmmaker has entered a new field – TV series, as director.
 With his name thrown into the spotlight, he gets to decide the next trends in Thai BL.

-In this interview, we asked Soisa-ngim a some questions about film making, casting, Boys Love, and much more!
+In this interview, we asked Soisa-Ngim some questions about filmmaking, casting, Boys’ Love, and much more!

 First of all, congratulations on the success of your film Present Perfect.
-It is a very emotional movie and you made the actors perform their best.
-Can you give us some information how this film was made?
+It is a very emotional movie, and you made the actors perform their best.
+Can you give us some information about how this film was made?
 What was the inspiration for the film?

 Thank you so much!
-This film was a very personal film because it is based on my personal experiences.
-I didn’t plan to shoot this film in Japan at first because we believe that Japan will never support LGBT films.
+This film was very personal because it is based on my experiences.
+I didn’t plan to shoot this film in Japan initially because we believed Japan would never support LGBTQ films.
 However, thanks to Mr. Nuttachai Jiraanont, he made my dream come true.
-The Higashikawa governor funded this film for us!
-So we have to fly to Japan for the shoot.
+The Higashikawa Governor funded this film for us!
+So we had to fly to Japan for the shoot.

 How did the casting process work for Present Perfect?
 Did the actors who play Oat and Toey audition?
 Did you know the actors before the film?
 Why did you select (Ice) Adisorn Tonawanik to play Toey?
 How did (Joke) Maroukasonti Kritsana get the Oat role?

 Me and Adisorn, we’ve been friends since University, so I know his personality – that he’s always moody and sad.
 That’s why I picked him.